-Kinematic distributions showing the M, p_z and p_T dependence of virtual photons that decay to e^+e^- dileptons for p+p collisions at $\sqrt{s}=500$ GeV are shown in Fig. III-3.
+Kinematic distributions showing the M, $p_z$ and $p_T$ dependence of virtual photons that decay to $e^+e^-$ dileptons for p+p collisions at $\sqrt{s}$ =500 GeV are shown in Fig. III-3.
 These distributions are from PYTHIA 6.222.
-The virtual photon mass distribution is proportional to $M^{-3.3}$, which is a somewhat more rapid M dependence than expected for no scaling violations.
-The p_z distribution is consistent with the cross section varying like $(1-x_F)^5$, as expected from the structure functions.
-The momentum distribution and the x, y intercepts at the electromagnetic calorimeter for the electrons and positrons from the virtual photon decay are shown in Fig. III-4.
-Model 1 in these figures refers to a final DY facility that would include a $(2m)^2$ electromagnetic and hadronic calorimeter with a central $(0.2m)^2$ hole for the beam pipe positioned 10m from the interaction point.
-Model 2 refers to the first stage of a modular feasibility test, built from two 9×12 arrays of existing hadron calorimeters originally built for AGS-E864 [35], and modular electromagnetic calorimeters taken to be 500 cm from the interaction point.
-Since the longitudinal momentum of the virtual photon is large, the polar angles associated with γ^ will be small.
-Consequently, there will be large probability for the leptons from the γ^ to be on opposite sides of the beam line.
+The virtual photon mass distribution is proportional to $M^{-3.3}$ , which is a somewhat more rapid M dependence than expected for no scaling violations.
+The $p_z$ distribution is consistent with the cross section varying like $(1-x{\rm F})^5$ , as expected from the structure functions.
+The momentum distribution and the x,y intercepts at the electromagnetic calorimeter for the electrons and positrons from the virtual photon decay are shown in Fig. III-4.
+Model 1 in these figures refers to a final DY facility that would include a (2m) electromagnetic and hadronic calorimeter with a central $(0.2m)^2$ hole for the beam pipe positioned 10m from the interaction point.
+Model 2 refers to our proposed setup consisting of two 9×12 arrays of existing hadron calorimeters originally built for AGS-E864 [36], with modular electromagnetic calorimeters 500 cm from the interaction point.
+Since the longitudinal momentum of the virtual photon is large, the polar angles associated with $\gamma^$ will be small.
+Consequently, there will be large probability for the leptons from the $\gamma^$ to be on opposite sides of the beam line.
 The azimuthal orientation of the virtual photon transverse momentum will be determined by the measurement of the daughter lepton momenta.
 Many, although not all, earlier dilepton experiments measured charge sign of each lepton, to enable background subtraction from the unlike-charge sample by the like-charge sample.
 It can be experimentally established in a staged approach to the DY feasibility test whether charge sign measurements are required.
 Charge sign measurements require magnetic analysis and tracking, as will be employed in run 13 in the third stage of this proposal.

 Fig. III-4 Kinematic distributions for the electron and positron decay products of the virtual photon.
-Model 1 would be a final facility and model 2 is the first stage of the proposed feasibility test for studying DY production at RHIC.
+Model 1 would be a final facility and model 2 is the first stage of the proposed fexperiment for studying DY production at RHIC.